 - 8.7.1.1 The Town will strive to create developments at various scales which, through excellence in community design, foster attractive, sustainable and safe built environments and communities where people interact, learn, work, play and reside.
-To achieve excellent community design, the Town shall encourage and support: - (a) Private and public developments which offer pedestrians and other users a high level of comfort, enjoyment and personal protection; - (c) Private and public developments which provide an integrated mix of uses, activities and experiences, including the provision of social and health facilities, arts, culture and recreation facilities; - (d) Private and public developments which are designed to fit their contexts by considering the mix of uses, and the massing, height, scale, architectural style and details of existing, adjacent buildings and structures; - (e) Where appropriate, the creation of landmarks and other distinctive elements or focal points for activities and events to help foster community identity and sense of place; - (f) Private and public developments which establish appropriate relationships between built and natural environments, which ensure that natural systems are protected and celebrate significant aspects of the natural, built and cultural landscape.
+To achieve excellent community design, the Town shall encourage and support: - (a) private and public developments which offer pedestrians and other users a high level of comfort, enjoyment and personal protection; - (b) private and public developments which provide an integrated mix of uses, activities and experiences, including the provision of social and health facilities, arts, culture and recreation facilities; - (c) private and public developments which are designed to fit their contexts by considering the mix of uses, and the massing, height, scale, architectural style and details of existing, adjacent buildings and structures; - (d) where appropriate, the creation of landmarks and other distinctive elements or focal points for activities and events to help foster community identity and sense of place; - (e) private and public developments which establish appropriate relationships between built and natural environments, which ensure that natural systems are protected and celebrate significant aspects of the natural, built and cultural landscape.

-- 8.7.1.2 In the review of development applications, the following site development criteria shall be implemented: - (a) Buildings shall be street-front oriented and provide direct street access for pedestrians; - (b) Parking areas shall be sited to the side, rear or underground; - (c) Land use compatibility between commercial and residential buildings shall be achieved through appropriate building siting, design and landscape treatment; - (d) High quality landscape treatment shall be provided; - (e) Building form and siting shall minimize the impacts of noise, wind and shadows and shall enhance views of landmark buildings, parks and open space; - (f) Refuse collection areas will be internal to buildings, wherever possible; - (g) Loading areas and outdoor refuse collection areas shall be unobtrusive and screened where necessary and shall generally be located at the side or the rear of the building: - (h) Any open storage shall be appropriately screened, and shall not be permitted except as provided by the Zoning By-law; - (i) Common vehicular access and internal circulation including service lanes connecting abutting properties shall be provided wherever possible; - (j) Building and site design that will reduce the incidence of crime through the implementation of Crime Prevention Through Environmental Design Principles (CPTED) including: natural surveillance; natural access control; territorial reinforcement; and space assessment; and - (k) The proper siting and design of buildings at prominent or highly visible locations such as 4-way or T-intersections and the creation of significant views along the street line, across open spaces or to focal points.
+- 8.7.1.2 In the review of development applications, the following site development criteria shall be implemented: - (a) buildings shall be street-front oriented and provide direct street access for pedestrians; - (b) parking areas shall be sited to the side, rear or underground; - (c) land use compatibility between commercial and residential buildings shall be achieved through appropriate building siting, design and landscape treatment; - (d) high quality landscape treatment shall be provided; - (e) building form and siting shall minimize the impacts of noise, wind and shadows and shall enhance views of landmark buildings, parks and open space; - (f) refuse collection areas will be internal to buildings, wherever possible; - (g) loading areas and outdoor refuse collection areas shall be unobtrusive and screened where necessary and shall generally be located at the side or the rear of the building; - (h) no open storage is permitted except as permitted under the Zoning By-law and appropriately screened; - (h) any open storage shall be appropriately screened, and shall not be permitted except as provided by the Zoning By-law; - (i) common vehicular access and internal circulation including service lanes connecting abutting properties shall be provided wherever possible; - building and site design that will reduce the incidence of crime through the implementation of Crime Prevention Through Environmental Design Principles (CPTED) including: natural surveillance; natural access control; territorial reinforcement; and space assessment; - (k) the proper siting and design of buildings at prominent or highly visible locations such as 4-way or T-intersections and the creation of significant views along the street line, across open spaces or to focal points. - 8.7.1.3 Building and site design should be conducted in such a manner as to minimize impacts from and be resistant to climate change. - 8.7.1.4 In order to mitigate the impacts of the storage, handling and application of road salt on private developments specifically involving new roadways, parking lots and pedestrian walkways, consideration will be given to implementing strategic design elements and best management practices in source water protection vulnerable areas as described in the policies in Section 5.4.